Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 4. Click **Update** to save your changes.

 ::: info
  Application users need to register their security keys/biometrics via the My Account app prior to using passwordless login.
-Ensure they are familiar with how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register a security key/biometrics via My Account.</a>
+Be sure to educate your users on how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register a security key/biometrics via My Account.</a>
 :::

 ## Try it out